Git-K3rnel/VulnHub/NULLBYTE-1/README.md

 ## 3.Gaining Shell

-yes, we have `ramses` hashed password here, to find the actual password, first base64 decode the string (add a trailing `=` at the end) :
+Yes, we have `ramses` hashed password here, to find the actual password, first base64 decode the string (add a trailing `=` at the end) :

 ```text
 root@kali: echo 'YzZkNmJkN2ViZjgwNmY0M2M3NmFjYzM2ODE3MDNiODE' | base64 -d